WCRSyyc/diy-blinky-bot/BatBadge.md

 ![creating loop](pictures/level1-twisted-loop.png "Joined Wires with loop")

-* Working on the backside of the switch, slide this loop around one of the wings of the brass brad and into the centre of the brass brad.
+* Working on the backside of the switch, slide this loop around one of the wings of a brass brad and into the centre of the brass brad.

 ![2 wires soldered to switch](pictures/level1-twisted-to-switch.png "Joined Wires soldered to switch")

 * Solder these wires to the centre of the brass brad.
 Let the solder cool for a few seconds and then test to make sure the solder job is secure by tugging gently on the wires.

 * Find another black wire.
-Solder it to the other brass brad, in the same way that you just attached the first two wires, only this time you are only soldering a single wire.
+Solder it to the other brass brad.
+Do this the same way that you just attached the first two wires, only this time you are only soldering a single wire.
 Test the wire to make sure it is soldered securely.

 ![switch with all wires soldered](pictures/level1-soldered-switch.png "Completed Switch")